Heading Image Children

 Definitions

-Ally: Any non-GLBTQ person who supports and stands up for the rights of GLBTQ people.
+Ally: Any non-LGBTQ person who supports and stands up for the rights of LGBTQ people.

 Bisexual: A person who is attracted to both men and women.